ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 ```
 repPolyApp :: forall (r1 :: RuntimeRep) (r2 :: RuntimeRep)
                      (a :: TYPE r1) (b :: TYPE r2)
            .
-CodeC (FixedRuntimeRep r1)
+CodeC (Concrete r1)
            => CodeQ ((a -> b) -> a -> b)
 repPolyApp = [|| \f x -> f x ||]
 ```

-in which `CodeC (FixedRuntimeRep r1)` indicates that the `FixedRuntimeRep r1` constraint will be satisfied at the splice-site.
+in which `CodeC (Concrete r1)` indicates that the `FixedRuntimeRep r1` constraint will be satisfied at the splice-site.

-For the moment, we simply avoid emitting `FixedRuntimeRep` Wanted constraints when type-checking typed Template Haskell quotes (the evidence would be thrown away anyway).
+For the moment, we simply avoid emitting `Concrete#` Wanted constraints when type-checking typed Template Haskell quotes (the evidence would be thrown away anyway).
 This can change in the future once improvements to typed Template Haskell (such as the introduction of the `CodeC` constraint combinator) are implemented.

 ## Reporting unsolved FixedRuntimeRep constraints

 ### CtOrigins

-When we emit a new wanted `FixedRuntimeRep` constraint, we also pass a `CtOrigin` that provides further information about the nature of the check (are we checking a function application, a pattern match, ...?).
+When we emit a new wanted `Concrete#` constraint, we also pass a `CtOrigin` that provides further information about the nature of the check (are we checking a function application, a pattern match, ...?).
 When the error is reported, this further information will be supplied to the user.

 ### reportWanteds

-We add a case to `reportWanteds` for `FixedRuntimeRep` constraints, to get a custom error message instead of `Could not deduce 'FixedRuntimeRep rep'`.
+We add a case to `reportWanteds` for `Concrete` constraints, to get a custom error message instead of `Could not deduce 'Concrete rep'`.

-### Don't suggest "add FixedRuntimeRep"
+### Don't suggest "add Concrete"

-We don't want to suggest the user add a `FixedRuntimeRep` constraint to their type signature, so we add a check to `GHC.Tc.Errors.ctxtFixes` to prevent GHC from making that suggestion.
+We don't want to suggest the user add a `Concrete` constraint to their type signature, so we add a check to `GHC.Tc.Errors.ctxtFixes` to prevent GHC from making that suggestion.

-### Don't allow FixedRuntimeRep constraints to be deferred
+### Don't allow Concrete constraints to be deferred

-We don't want to allow `FixedRuntimeRep` constraints to be deferred, as polymorphic runtime representations can cause the code generator to panic.
+We don't want to allow `Concrete` constraints to be deferred, as polymorphic runtime representations can cause the code generator to panic.
 So we ensure that constraints whose `CtOrigin` is a `FixedRuntimeRepOrigin` can't be deferred in `GHC.Tc.Errors.nonDeferrableOrigin`.

-## Evidence for FixedRuntimeRep and code generation
+## Evidence for Concrete# and code generation

-What kind of evidence do we want the solving of `FixedRuntimeRep` constraints to produce?
+What kind of evidence do we want the solving of `Concrete#` constraints to produce?
 We need to obtain enough information so that code-generation is possible (e.g. so that we know what kind of register to use when doing a function call).

 ### Alternative 1: store the representation